diegowrhasta/dotnet-docker-arguments/README.md

 ## Variables passed down on image build

-The implementation for this is focused on the `env-file-setup` project, this is a simple console application that takes a flag/argument under `-n`, and the following argument being what changes the second part of the message that is outputted once the app runs.
+The implementation for this is focused on the `build-arguments-setup` project, this is a simple console application that takes a flag/argument under `-n`, and the following argument being what changes the second part of the message that is outputted once the app runs.